rails/rails/guides/source/autoloading_and_reloading_constants.md

 end
 ```

-First, when the `module` keyword is processed the interpreter creates a new
+First, when the `module` keyword is processed, the interpreter creates a new
 entry in the constant table of the class object stored in the `Object` constant.
 Said entry associates the name "Colors" to a newly created module object.
 Furthermore, the interpreter sets the name of the new module object to be the